tessgi/TessGiWebsite/content/pages/the-mission/TUC.md

 Questions indicate the broad direction of the topics that the TUC intends to discuss.
 If you have specific feedback or suggestions, please contact TUC members before the meeting.

 - <ins>Extended Mission Planning:</ins> How can the community get involved, provide suggestions, and help with future TESS observing strategies and senior review proposals?
-- <ins>Guest Investigator Program:</ins> Which existing GI opportunities provide the best support for the community?
+- <ins>General Investigator Program:</ins> Which existing GI opportunities provide the best support for the community?
 Which future GI opportunities would the community like to see?
 - <ins>TESS Software & Databases:</ins> Which software and databases are needed to best support the TESS community?
 How can the TESS community contribute?
 - <ins>Diversity, equity, inclusion, and accessibility (DEIA):</ins> What are the current DEIA efforts within the TESS project and how can they be improved?
 - <ins>Science Working Groups (TFOP, ACWG, TASC, etc):</ins> Which working groups exist and how can they best be supported?
 Which changes would the community would like to see within these working groups?